 His sixth goal arrived during their semi-final defeat by hosts Mexico, who would go on to win the tournament, but Freund's youngsters capped a strong campaign by claiming third place.

 With Leverkusen suffering a turbulent season in 2011-12, first-team chances were scarce for Yesil, who had stayed with the Bundesliga side during the summer despite reported interest from a host of European clubs.

 But a managerial change in April 2012 - which involved former Red Sami Hyypia taking the reins - saw the then 17-year-old make his debut as a substitute against Hertha Berlin.

 It would prove to be Yesil's only appearance for the German side, as Rodgers identified the striker as an ideal candidate to join his project at Anfield.

-The teenager made his Liverpool debut as a substitute in a League Cup match at West Brom on September 26, 2012.
+The teenager made his Liverpool debut as a substitute in a League Cup match at West Bromwich Albion in September 2012.

-Sadly though injury has since hampered the prodigy's progress through the Anfield ranks, as two anterior cruciate ligament injuries have kept him away from the pitch.
+Sadly, though, injury has since hampered the prodigy's progress through the Reds ranks as two anterior cruciate ligament issues have kept him away from the pitch.

 When fitness has allowed, Yesil has shown himself to be a deadly finisher for the U21s, and he looked to build himself up again by setting off on a season-long loan spell with FC Luzern in August 2015.